 Data protection statement

-We are delighted about your interest in our Conference & Networking Meeting "Bologna Cooperation Forum".
-Since we are also very concerned with your privacy, in the following paragraphs we would like to inform you about the way we process your personal data and your data protection rights in the context of your attendance of the Conference & Networking Meeting "Bologna Cooperation Forum".
+We are delighted about your interest in our conference “Virtual Exchange – borderless mobility between the European Higher Education Area and regions beyond”.
+Since we are also very concerned with your privacy, in the following paragraphs we would like to inform you about the way we process your personal data and your data protection rights in the context of your attendance of the conference “Virtual Exchange – borderless mobility between the European Higher Education Area and regions beyond”.
 This is required according to the applicable legal regulations of German data protection law, particularly the General Data Protection Regulation (GDPR).

 1. Data Processor and Data Protection Officer, Contact Details